Ticket Fines and Penalties in South Dakota

 Suspension Reinstatement Fee

-If your violation results in a license suspension or revocation, or gives you enough points for license suspension, you’ll eventually have to pay a $50 reinstatement fee.
+If your violation results in a license suspension or revocation, or gives you enough points for license suspension, you’ll eventually have to pay a $50 to $200 reinstatement fee.

 (Plead Guilty or No Contest)